martibosch/martibosch.github.io/_posts/2019-01-16-cities-contemporary-society-complexity-sciences.md

 date:        2019-01-16
 category:    blog
 tags:        cities society complexity
+headnote:    This is my translation of <a href="https://www.fetasantfeliu.cat/canal/102776/les-ciutats-i-la-societat-contemporania-des-de-la-teoria-de-la-complexitat">the article that I published in the science section of my local newspaper "Fet a Sant Feliu"</a> the 12 of January of 2019
 ---

 I have always found certain sadness underlying the second principle of thermodynamics.
 The first time that I learned about it was to know that it impedes us of building perpetual motion machines.
 Subsequently, high-school courses on physics and chemistry teach us how it is strongly tied to the notion of irreversibility.
 Formally, the second principle of thermodynamics establishes that the entropy of a closed system can only increase, and thus never decrease.
 But what is entropy?